sbbogdan/GmailAPI/README.md

-# GmailAPI - send email end to end sample
+# GmailAPI - send email end to end sample (Python)

 Send email sample using the Gmail API.